Yasirunet/OpenIntra/README.md

+# OpenIntra  🚀🏗

+The OpenIntra is an Open Source Intranet System tailored for enterprises.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This frontend is powered by React⚡ and it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts